Java interview questions.

 § Inability to find a file

-An exception is an abnormal condition or error that occur during the execution of the program.
+exception is an abnormal condition or error that occur during the execution of

 Eg: Run out of memory, Stack overflow error.